43 Sports Trivia Questions [With Answers]

 Answer: Nolan Ryan, with 5,714 career strikeouts.

-Ryan’s number sits so far past second place (Randy Johnson at 4,875) that it’s probably untouchable.
-And the real gut-punch is this: Ryan never won a Cy Young Award.
-Not once in his whole career.
+Ryan’s number sits so far past second place (Randy Johnson at 4,875) that it is probably untouchable.
+The real gut punch: Ryan never won a Cy Young Award.
+Not once.

 29. What is the shortest height of any player in MLB history?
 (Medium)